atingupta2006/oci-sre-dec-25/docs/Day-2/02-OCI-Monitoring-Basics/hands-on.md

 * Identify metric namespaces and types
 * Differentiate between default and custom metrics
 * Enable and view Compute metrics
-* Inspect metric names relevant to the Class Enrollment app environment
+* Inspect metric names relevant to the BharatMart app environment

 This activity connects directly to future topics—SLOs, alerting, dashboards, and incident response.